apache/cordova-app-hello-world/README.md

 ### Installing from GitHub

-To install this template from the GitHub repository instead of NPM, use:
+To install this template from the GitHub repository instead of npm, use:

 `cordova create MY_INSTALL_PATH/cordova-app-hello-world --template=https://github.com/apache/cordova-app-hello-world`